google/pasta/README.md

   written for and the version used to run pasta are the same.
 This is because pasta relies on [`ast.parse`](https://docs.python.org/2/library/ast.html#ast.parse)

-* Some python features are not fully supported, including `global` and python3 language features including PEP-498.
+* Some python features are not fully supported, including `global`.

 ## Developing